For 2026, Western Springs College will accept enrolments for students in Year 9 or Year…

 We will communicate regularly with whānau and family about how we are using this digital tool in our school/kura, and how we are educating our students/ākonga about safe and responsible use.

 Our student/ākonga AI guidelines and our AI traffic light system explain to the students/ākonga the extent to which they may use Generative AI tools when completing assessments and/&or class tasks.
 Teachers/Kaiako choose whether AI is appropriate for use and task sheets include the traffic light icon appropriate to the task.
-You can view our student/ākonga guidelines here and the traffic light system can be seen below.
+Students must use the Gemini Google Workplace app unless the teacher has specified a different tool.
+You can learn more about Gemini in Google’s Guardian’s Guide to AI.

 Students/ākonga learn about the guidelines and traffic lights in their subject classes & during whānau classes where they are completing activities and quizzes, in order to increase understanding of the system and clarify questions and misunderstandings.